HomeBlog Home

 8. Con: Difficult To Arrange Financing and Insurance

+Most lenders require additional loan guarantees, such as specific information about the deed or historic designation, before qualifying a property for a loan.
 While certainly possible to obtain, sometimes older homes may not meet the specific requirements for typical VA or FHA loans, which many homebuyers apply for.

 Sometimes, historic homes can be insured on a standard home insurance policy.
 Still, they often require a unique policy if they are listed on the National Register of Historic Places or recognized locally as historic properties.

-9. Con: Costly Repairs
+9. Con: Costly Repairs and Maintenance

-Some homebuyers avoid purchasing historic homes because they can be expensive to fix compared to newer properties on the market.
 Older homes are known to have hidden problems that can arise at any time and lead to expensive repairs, especially if there are structural issues, such as a roof that needs repair

 beautiful historic home with red roof and front porch